denius/mc-solarized-skin/README.md

 That's why I took the libery to comment EVERYTHING, just in case.

 ```
-Note you might need mc > 4.7.5 for this scheme to work (otherwise this file will not be read)
+Note you might need mc > 4.7.5 for this scheme to work
+  -> Otherwise this file will not be read.
-Hint: See my midnight-commander repository install script.
+Hint: See [MC install script][7]
+  -> To compile from source.
 ```

 # Installation and Usage